gcornetta/gwWrapper/README.md

 </p>

 <p align="justify">
 In our specific case, the Fab Lab has been deployed in a complex enterprise network set-up that is not managed by us, but by the system administrators of our University.
-This means that the Pi-Gateway has neither a public IP address nor a direct access to the internet. <u>If this is not your case, probably these considerations will not apply to you and you may skip this section</u>.
+This means that the Pi-Gateway has neither a public IP address nor a direct access to the internet.
+If this is not your case, probably these considerations will not apply to you and you may skip this section.
 </p>